MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-faq.md

 2. Start with the **Power BI Embedded** application POC that uses Power BI content.

-3. Once you are ready for production, purchase a **Power BI Embedded** dedicated capacity and assign your Power BI content (workspace) to that capacity.
+3. Once you are ready for production, purchase a **Power BI Embedded** capacity and assign your Power BI content (workspace) to that capacity.

     > [!Note]
     > You can continue to use **Power BI Workspace Collection** while building in parallel with a **Power BI Embedded** solution.
 Once you are ready, you can move your customer to the new **Power BI Embedded** solution and retire the **Power BI Workspace Collection** solution.